JessBaxter/esl/src/app/skills/vocabulary/b2-upper-intermediate/page.md

 Alternatively, you might like to try some [vocabulary quizzes](https://www.englishclub.com/esl-quizzes/vocabulary/), which focus on a variety of topics and range from easy to more challenging words.

-Here are a few targetted topics that you should have an understanding of at the Upper Intermediate level:
+Lastly, here are a few targetted topics that you should have an understanding of at the Upper Intermediate level:

 | TOPIC                  | SITE                                                                       |
 | ---------------------- | -------------------------------------------------------------------------- |